 If the business discounts the bill of exchange with a bank before maturity it receives the amount due under the bill less a discount from the bank and ceases to be the payee.
 When the bill matures, the bank presents the bill to the customer and receives payment.

-Suppose the bills receivable in the above example of 7,000 are discounted with a bank at a cost of 250.
+Suppose the bill receivable in the above example of 7,000 are discounted with a bank at a cost of 250.
 The journal entry to record the discounting process are as follows.

 Discounted Bill Dishonored